 Although my goal as a small rabbit breeder is to work on improving a select few colors of the Holland Lop breed, the obvious other task is to find homes for the bunnies that don't fit into my program.
 I have tried very hard to select good homes for these bunnies so that they are provided with excellent care and love and DON'T end up in shelters.

-The majority of my customers have been wonderful, caring people who I truly have enjoyed getting to know.
-These are the customers who have gone out of their way to research the best cages, food, hay, supplies, etc, and effectively communicate with me regarding pick-up date and any questions they might have.
+The majority of my customers have been wonderful, caring people whom I truly have enjoyed getting to know.
+These are the customers who have gone out of their way to research the best bunny enclosures, food, hay, supplies, etc, and effectively communicate with me regarding pick-up date and any questions they might have.
 Their bunnies' pictures will be posted on the New Bunny Homes page as I receive photos.

 Unfortunately, things haven't gone so smoothly with one particular bunny, and it truly has put a damper on my holiday spirit and has me questioning my leniency on my sales policy.
 I won't go into detail, as the situation is ongoing, but it continues to cause me to wake up with a giant knot of worry in my stomach every day for over a week now.
 I realize that in the greater scheme, this situation is indeed trivial, but how it makes me question my ability to judge someone's character is what bothers me most.
 In the end, I have learned valuable lessons and will be much more strict with how future litters are sold.